 Klaviyo targets ecommerce marketers and owners selling multiple products online.

 The final option on our list of Mailchimp competitors is Klaviyo.
 Klaviyo’s range of automation feature functionality is a perfect match for ecommerce minded marketers.

 Right off the bat, it supports and integrates with the leading ecommerce platforms such as Shopify, WooCommerce, BigCommerce, Volusion, CV3 and Spree Commerce.

 You can import data from any of these sites, point of sales systems or helpdesk platforms.

 You’ll then use Klaviyo’s segmentation tool to target specific prospects, nurture and guide them to buy from you.
 You’ll find that their email templates come with features to help you there—such as remarketing/win-back and abandoned cart emails.

 Use their marketing, sales tracking and reporting tool to inform your subsequent decisions.

-All this is possible in a clean, easy to navigate interface, so you can keep things organized in real-time.
+All this is possible in a clean, user-friendly interface, so you can keep things organized in real-time.
 Unlike other MailChimp competitors, its pricing plan includes marketing automation, unlimited users and unlimited emails—but on 3 different pricing levels (albeit with no free plan like Mailchimp).